Asynchronous Programming

 Quiet Times

 There’s a security camera near Carla’s lab that’s activated by a motion sensor.
 It is connected to the network and starts sending out a video stream when it is active.
-Because she’d prefer not to be discovered, Carla has set up a system that notices this kind of wireless network traffic and turns on a light in her lair whenever there is activity outside, so that she knows when to keep quiet.
+Because she’d rather not be discovered, Carla has set up a system that notices this kind of wireless network traffic and turns on a light in her lair whenever there is activity outside, so she knows when to keep quiet.

-She’s also been logging the times at which the camera is tripped for a while, and wants to use this information to visualize which times, in an average week, tend to be quiet, and which tend to be busy.
+She’s also been logging the times at which the camera is tripped for a while and wants to use this information to visualize which times, in an average week, tend to be quiet and which tend to be busy.
 The log is stored in files holding one time stamp number (as returned by Date.now()) per line.

 1695709940692